The NCAA Board of Directors serves the New College Alumnae/i Association in carrying out its mission in support of the College.

 Cindy Hill ’89-’93 – Chair of the NCAA Board

-Cindy Hill is the immediate past-chair of the NCAA Board of Directors.
+Cindy Hill is the current Chair of the NCAA Board of Directors.
 She is an attorney in Sarasota.
 Cindy studied Medieval/Renaissance studies at New College.
 She earned master’s degrees in Renaissance literature at both Florida State University and Oxford University.
 She earned her J.D. from Florida State University.
 Cindy lives in Nokomis with her children, Maeve and Ewan, and their dachshund, three cats and two hedgehogs.
 Cindy has been a member of the board since 2005.

 Steve Jacobson ’71-’75 – Chair-Elect of the NCAA Board